CHURCH IN COMMUNITY

-The Rev’d Steve Painting, a member of our Mission Community, is preparing four midweek reflections on “A Heart for God”.
+The Rev’d Steve Painting, a member of our Mission Community, is preparing a series of midweek reflections on “Colossians”.
 Those reflections are presented in a written paper and backed up by an audio file as an alternative script.
 They can be accessed from the tab Reflections at the top of this page.

 With the idea of developing a planned prayer event about this pandemic through Advent, there is an opportunity THIS SUNDAY to prayer with others from our local area.
 It was introduced at our Clergy Chapter as an idea today, and a number of churches will be sharing in the Advent Prayer Call, if not this coming Sunday!